What are commodities and how do you trade them?

 There are over 35 commodity markets that you can trade, including crude oil, coffee, natural gas, gold, wheat, cotton and copper

-You can also speculate on or invest in a range of commodity-linked stocks and ETFs.
+You can also speculate on a range of commodity-linked stocks and ETFs.

 First, choose from 35 commodity markets, or commodity-linked stocks and ETFs.
-Next, decide whether to speculate on market prices over the short term, or invest for a longer-term outlook.
-And finally, you’d need to open a live account with a provider who offers commodity trading or share dealing.
+Next, decide whether to speculate on market prices by going long or short.
+And finally, you’d need to open a live account with a provider who offers commodity trading.

 What are the most traded commodities in the world?

-The most traded commodities, by trading volume, are gold, silver, US crude oil, Brent crude, copper, natural gas and agricultural products – such as coffee, wheat and sugar.3
+The most traded commodities, by trading volume, are gold, silver, US crude oil, Brent crude, copper, natural gas and agricultural products – such as coffee, wheat and sugar.1